Cobweb posets - Recent Results: Cobweb posets as complete bipartite digraph sequences and combinatorial interpretation [6]

 Cobweb one-layer or more than one-layer subposets $\langle\Phi_k \rightarrow \Phi_{k+m}\rangle \equiv L_{{F_k},F_{k+1}}=K_{{F_k},F_{k+1}},\ \ k = 0,1,2,...$ have also correspondent, obvious the $ \delta(G)=2$ domatic partitions for $m>0.$

-\textbf{Combinatorial interpretation [7,6,8].}
+\textbf{Combinatorial interpretation [7,19,24,25]}.

-\textbf{2.1. $F-nomial$ coefficients}.
-The source papers are [9-13] from which indispensable definitions and notation are taken for granted including Kwa\'sniewski [9,10]upside - down notation $n_F \equiv F_n$ being used for mnemonic reasons - as in the case of Gaussian numbers in finite geometries and the so called "`quantum groups"').
+\textbf{2.1. $F-binomial$ coefficients}.
+The source papers are [9-13] from which indispensable definitions and notation are taken for granted including Kwa\'sniewski [9,10] upside - down notation $n_F \equiv F_n$ being used for dipper than mnemonic reasons - as it the case with widespread: a] Gaussian numbers $n_q$ in finite geometries and the so called "quantum groups" ([8,9]) or b] their $p,q$ cognates $n_{p,q} = \sum_{j=0}^{n-1}{p^{n-j-1}q^j}$ , $n_q = n_{1,q} $ .

 Given any sequence $\{F_n\}_{n\geq 0}$ of nonzero reals ($F_0 = 0$ being sometimes acceptable as $0! = F_0! = 1.$) one defines its corresponding binomial-like $F-nomial$ coefficients as in Ward`s Calculus of sequences [18] as follows.